About Me

 Hello, fellow history lover!
 I'm Jo - I'm a lover of early modern history, and gained my degree in History: Medieval and Modern at The University of Hull in 1998.
 My final year dissertation was on The Roles of Women in Medieval Yorkshire.
 (Fun fact: I was taught by Tracy Borman while she was studying for her PhD and I was in my first and second years at uni).

 Since then, I've taken online courses in The Tudors, Shakespeare's Hamlet and other subjects and visited tons of historic locations, watched hours of documentaries and read hundreds of books to learn more about our nation's fascinating and vibrant history.
-I'm also a regular contributor to The Historians magazine and have also written for The C Word Mag.
-I have a special love for local history and stories of 'forgotten' people - history wasn't just about kings and queens!
-I live in Reading and am a member of the Reading History Society.
+I love spending hours leafing through old records and documents and have a special love for local history and stories of 'forgotten' people - history wasn't just about kings and queens!
+I also work as a history-related scriptwriter and have a newsletter on Substack.
+Currently I live in Reading and am a member of the Reading History Society.

-My book, published by Pen and Sword Books, on fifteenth-century women caught up (sometimes by accident) in the preparations, intrigues and conspiracies of the Wars of the Roses is out in early 2024.
-I'm currently writing a second book on the subject of the Tudors.
+My first book, Forgotten Women of the Wars of the Roses published by Pen and Sword Books explores fifteenth-century women that were caught up (sometimes by accident) in the preparations, intrigues and conspiracies of the conflict.
+It was published in February 2024, and you can read about the book launch here.
+My second book, Power Couples of the Tudor Era, is due out in the summer of 2025.
+I'm currently writing a third book on the Renaissance, exploring Europe and beyond.

 Order Forgotten Women of the Wars of the Roses, published by Pen and Sword here.

-As well as writing, my other job is as a watercolour artist.
+As well as writing, I am also an artist.
 I love to sketch historic scenes and buildings and try to convey some of the energy and atmosphere of a location in the layout and the colours I use.
 I'm also regularly commissioned to paint house portraits or places to mark weddings, engagements, anniversaries and other events.
-I can often be found out and about with my local Urban Sketchers' group too.
 If you'd like to commission me to create a watercolour sketch of a favourite building of yours - historic or otherwise - find all the details here and find more of my work @sketcherjoey on Instagram.
-I have also recently begun working on murals with my art colleague Amy.
-Find out more about these by messaging Amy - twolostbirds [at] gmail [dot] com.
+I also paint murals with my art colleague Amy.
+Check out Two Lost Birds to see what we've created and look up the Two Lost Birds Instagram for some inspiration.

 'British History'